 And what that means is that if we are constantly reading coronavirus news, talking about it to our friends and family, watching stuff on the news and youtube, constantly scouring the internet for hand sanitizer and toilet paper, our brains will become inundated with coronavirus and we can end up feeling overwhelmed and anxious.

 So take some time to just take a break from coronavirus related stuff.
 Watch your favorite series on netflix, go take your dog for a walk, read something that is not coronavirus related.
 Yes, keep up with the news but limit yourself to once a day or a certain time limit.
-Give your brain a break.
+Give your brain a break from the Coronavirus Anxiety.

 2. Focus on what you can vs. what you can’t control about coronavirus.